 Having sex after hysterectomy is not recommended until 6 to 8 weeks after the surgery.
 The inner and outer wound needs time to heal.
 Note, even with a DaVinci hysterectomy there is an inner wound that needs to heal.
 This healing can differ from woman to woman, so wait till your doctor gives the OK.
 Having sex too soon can result in bleeding and opening of the wound.

 2. Feeling less feminine

 Some women experience a loss of femininity after their womb is removed.
 The loss of fertility is extra hard for young women who have not yet completed their family.
 Another reason a lot of women start feeling less feminine is because of their weight gain after surgery.
-Diminishing sex hormones can be a reason for some women to lose interest in sex.
+Women with the ovaries removed produce notably fewer sex hormones (testosterone) which are essential for a healthy sex drive.